 New Jersey SREC Market Update

-New Jersey has seen consistently strong SREC prices for over a decade with spot prices above $230 in late 2021.
+New Jersey has seen consistently strong SREC prices for over a decade with spot prices around $223 at the beginning of 2023.
 The legislature and governor have modified the state’s RPS plan several times over the period, raising the amount of solar generation suppliers need to acquire.
-Assembly Bill 3723, signed by Governor Murphy this past May, was the latest such effort.
+Assembly Bill 3723, signed by Governor Murphy in May 2021, was one such effort.

 However, AB-3723’s solar requirement plateaus at approximately 5,300 gWh and reduces the Alternative Compliance Penalty steadily through 2033 as the state transitions to a new program.